holgerk/oxid-test-driver/README.md

 * Allows using SEO-Urls
 * Low level access to response text and headers
 * Easy extendable with higher level abstraction
+* Easy mocking for framework instances(stuff created with oxNew)

 How this works
 --------------